-The audience at the Hagon Shocks-sponsored event, which runs over the weekend of September 18 and 19 at Stafford Showground, will be spellbound by a man who has seen and done so much in the two-wheeled world.
+The audience at the Hagon Shocks-sponsored event, which runs over the weekend of February 12-13, 2022 at Telford International Centre, will be spellbound by a man who has seen and done so much in the two-wheeled world.

 Eldest son of Pete (manufacturer of Dalesmans in the 1960s) and elder brother to multi Enduro world champion Paul, Derrick is a nine-time class winner of the British Enduro Championship, BBC TV Kickstart trials rider, plus mechanic/mentor to two of the world’s greatest trials riders.
 His times with Steve Saunders and Eddy Lejeune, his journeys with HRC, his involvement with the British ISDT teams and his duties as a mechanic for Sylvain Geboers and Stefan Everts are breathtaking in their variety.

 Then comes the Paris Dakar rally; how he was trained to change an engine in the desert, how he came to be the driver of one of the biggest trucks in the rally, and how he has built a truck to support TT star James Hillier in next year’s rally.
-Jack Burnicle will be asking the questions on stage at the Stafford Showground, so now’s the time to guarantee your place.
+Jack Burnicle will be asking the questions on stage at Telford International Centre, so now’s the time to guarantee your place.

-There’s perhaps no bigger character in the off-road scene than one of the guests of honour for this year’s Classic Dirt Bike Show, Arthur Browning.
+There’s perhaps no bigger character in the off-road scene than one of the guests of honour for the Classic Dirt Bike Show, Arthur Browning.

 And perhaps no one is worth listening to more than the 6ft 2 in Brummie all-rounder, one of the real characters of the sport, who will regale all with his repertoire of one-liners and classic tales on stage each lunchtime at the event.